KattyGZC/autoparts-pro/README.md

-# senior-test
 # AutoPartsPro Technical Test

 ## Overview
-Welcome to the AutoPartsPro technical test!
+Welcome to the AutoPartsPro!
 This exercise evaluates your ability to design and implement a practical information system, solve real-world business problems, and communicate your thought process effectively.

 ## Company Background
 AutoPartsPro is a mid-sized company specializing in: